paelzer/NerdMiner_v2_paelzer/README.md

 ### Button (if connected)

 - One click > change screen.
-- Double click > change screen orientation.
-- Tripple click > turn the screen off and on again.
 - Hold 5 seconds > **reset the configurations and reboot** your NerdMiner.

 Have fun!